 Hot Water Bottles

-I have never had one leak, but I do sometimes worry about that.
+I have never had o Nalgene water bottle leak, but I do sometimes worry about this happening.
 If you don’t fully trust your water bottle, you can use Hot Hands to warm your toes without the fear of waking up in a puddle.
-Or, even hot water bottles that your grandma gave you when you had a tummy ache years ago.
+Or, maybe try a hot water bottle like the one grandma had a tummy aches years ago.

 Bellies and Bladders